ml4a/ml4a.github.io/_chapters/how_neural_networks_are_trained.md

 </div>
 {:/nomarkdown}

 The goal of linear regression is to find a line which best fits these points.
-Recall that the general equation for a line is $$ f(x) = m \cdot x + b $$, where $$m$$ is the slope of the line, and $$b$$ is the y-intercept of the line.
+Recall that the general equation for a line is $$ f(x) = m \cdot x + b $$, where $$m$$ is the slope of the line, and $$b$$ is its y-intercept.
 Thus, solving a linear regression is determining the best values for $$m$$ and $$b$$, such that $$f(x)$$ gets as close to $$y$$ as possible.
-Let's try a few random ones.
+Let's try out a few random candidates.

 {%include todo.html note="change y to f(x) for clarity" %}

-{% include figure.html path="/images/figures/lin_reg_randomtries.png" caption="" %}
+{% include figure.html path="/images/figures/lin_reg_randomtries.png" caption="Three randomly-chosen line candidates" %}

 Pretty clearly, the first two lines don't fit our data very well.
 The third one appears to fit a little better than the other two.
 But how can we decide this?
 Formally, we need some way of expressing how good the fit is, and we can do that by defining a _cost function_.

 ### Cost function

 The cost is a measure of the amount of error our linear regression makes on a dataset.
-Although many cost functions have been proposed, all of them essentially penalize us on distance between the predicted value of a given $$x$$ and its actual value.
+Although many cost functions have been proposed, all of them essentially penalize us on distance between the predicted value of a given $$x$$ and its actual value in our dataset.
 For example, taking the line from the middle example above, $$ f(x) = -0.11 \cdot x + 2.5 $$, we highlight the error margins between the actual and predicted values with red dashed lines.

 {% include figure.html path="/images/figures/lin_reg_error.png" caption="" %}